-The side plank test is typically a measure of core endurance and dictates that the subject brace themselves in a neutral and extended side lying position on the forearm with the shoulder directly above the elbow, whilst the top leg and trunk is raised and held for as long as possible.
+To perform the Side Plank Test the subject is instructed to brace themselves in a neutral side-lying position on the forearm with the shoulder directly above the elbow, whilst the top leg and trunk is raised and held for as long as possible.

 Studies looking at core and hip abductor endurance have shown: